jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/improving_relevancy_with_mirorandfilter.md

 ![Searched fields](relevancy_1.png)

 This is where `Search operator` becomes important.
-When using a boolean `OR`, OpenSearchServer will keep a document in results set as soon as only one of searched keywords if found in one the searched fields.
-However, when using an `AND`, every keywords must be found in one the searched fields for the document to be kept.
+When using a boolean `OR`, OpenSearchServer will keep a document in results set as soon as only one of searched keywords is found in one the searched fields.
+However, when using an `AND`, every keywords must be found in one of the searched fields for the document to be kept.
 This is a powerful feature and it will suit most of the needs: some people will prefer to work with an `OR` for some reasons, while others will use an `AND`.

 This process can, however, show its limitation in some complex case.